luzpaz/SlopedPlanesMacro/README.md

 ### Installation
 To use this macro, please:

-* Download the ZIP file of the desired version
-* Extract it at "~/.FreeCAD/Mod"
+* clone the repository at "~/.FreeCAD/Mod"
 * Copy the file "SlopedPlanes.FCMacro" at "~/.FreeCAD"